MehulVekariya/circular/README.md

 # circular
-Animation With the help of Using Basic Methods provided by Apple.Without Using Third Party Application animation is achieved.
+Animation With the help of Using Basic Methods provided by Apple.Without Using Third Party framework animation is achieved.

 ![Alt text](https://github.com/MehulVekariya/circular/blob/master/screen.gif "Optional Title")